-The Canadian Forestry Corps had provided lumber for the WWI war effort in the United Kingdom and on the Continent.
-The British looked again to Canada for assistance early in WW II as a German blockade was expected.
+The Canadian Forestry Corps had provided lumber for the First World War in the United Kingdom and on the Continent.
+The British looked again to Canada for assistance early during the Second World War as a German blockade was expected.
 Lumber was required for applications such as the creation of barracks, construction of ships, aircraft and factory facilities, road surfaces, railway ties and trench construction.
 Forestry troops would also clear terrain for the construction of airfields.

 A Canadian Forestry Corps (CFC) was created in May 1940 and twenty companies (approximately 200 men strong) were raised.
 Ten more companies were formed as the war progressed.
-Unlike WW I where forestry personnel did not receive military training beyond basic drill, these WW II personnel received five to seven months of training before embarking for the UK.
+Unlike the First World War where forestry troops received no military training beyond basic drill, these Second World War soldiers received five to seven-months of training before embarking for the UK.
 This decision was made in June 1940 when a German invasion of UK was considered likely and forestry troops would form part of the defence.

 By May 1941, 13 forestry companies were at work in Scotland.
 A CFC company was a self-contained community with soldiers capable of tasks far beyond forestry and including skills that ranged from black smithery and mechanical repair to snow clearance.
 Most forestry camps in UK were constructed from scratch yet logging operations were typically underway within 100 days of a company’s arrival.